UK-Export-Finance/dtfs2/doc/schemas.md

 The result of this structure means that the majority of tests will be effectively 'free' to write.
 The only exception here are schemas that use types or schemas where a test case does not already exist.

+### Note on backend schema tests

+We currently run our UI tests using mongodb in a [jsdom environment] (https://stackoverflow.com/questions/68468203/why-am-i-getting-textencoder-is-not-defined-in-jest).
+E2E tests also run in the jsdom environment.

+As part of our schema tests, we export tests that contain `mongodb`'s `ObjectId`.
+This `ObjectId` eventually references the `whatwg-url` library, which in turn calls `TextEncoder`. `TextEncoder` is a node global and is not available in the `jsdom` environments.

+As we should only be using `ObjectId` in the backend, we have seperated out these test files into `backend-filename` tests and do not export these by default in `libs/common` (much like other backend-specific functionality in `libs/common`).

 ### Writing tests

 To test -- We create a new file, referencing the `withSchemaValidationTests` function, and follow the instructions found in `with-schema-validation.tests.ts`.